Balint Intensives on The Road: Leader training at your site

 The American Balint Society (ABS) offers Balint leader training at least twice/year as an Intensive, in varying geographical locations.
 The training Intensive involves 9 Balint group sessions, in which a group member presents a troubling/puzzling case, and the group discusses the case from the standpoint of trying to better understand the patient’s perspective, the clinician’s perspective, and the relationship between the two.
 Each Balint group session takes 45 minutes, followed by another 45 minutes of discussion on the leadership in that group.
 The group is led by two professionals, a physician and a behavioral medicine specialist, both trained in the Balint method.

 One intent of the training is for various group members to try out leading groups, either as pairs, or individually with a faculty member, for experience and feedback.
 One of the groups is videorecorded and reviewed with the group for a different type of observation and feedback.
 Attendees also learn experientially about what it is like to be a group member and to present cases.
 The training includes one or two discussion sessions for specific questions and answers.
-The intensive usually qualifies for approximately 21 hours of CME/CE.

 The American Balint Society offers leadership training Intensives as an important stepping stone toward developing and improving one’s Balint leadership skills, and as a formal requirement for further Balint training.
 The further training offered by the ABS includes two specific pathways: